-Tip: All variables that are defined at a given moment appear in the Variable/Field list box in the dialog box for Insert > Calculation.
-You can insert any one of them in the formula by double clicking on it.
+Tip: All variables that are defined at a given moment appear in the Variable/Field list box in the dialog box for the Insert > Calculation menu command.
+You can insert any one of them in the formula by double-clicking on it.